Get articles and insights directly in your inbox. Subscribe today.

 Establishing a user base is your number one priority — but for your recurring revenue business model to work, it’s essential that the majority of these customers are paying for your product.
 This means laying out a clear path to conversion for any sales lead, and it all starts with your sales funnel.

 A good sales funnel is at the heart of any effective acquisitions process.
 And acquisitions are something you’ll have to master (as well as ensuring that existing customers don’t churn) in order to create sustainable growth.

 While a sales funnel (and the name of each stage) may differ slightly at each business, below is an example of the stages you might want to implement.

 The widest part of the funnel.
-When leads are passed on from your marketing team, it’s important to establish whether they are a good fit for your business, and this is usually done through an introductory call.
+When leads are passed on from your marketing team, it’s important to establish whether the people you are engaged with are a good fit for your business and part of your target audience, and this is usually done through an introductory call.

 Qualified to buy

 At this point, the sales professional ascertains whether their business goals and operational needs are aligned with your product’s functionalities.
 If this is indeed the case, the lead is considered an SQL or Sales Qualified Lead.